Emil2468/DeepLearningCounting/README.md

 The positional argument `UnetUpsamplingPath` is what model should be trained, currently `UnetUpsamplingPath`, `UnetTopConcatLayer` and `UnetBottomLayers` are available.
 They all work in the same way and take the same arguments, but use different architectures.
 See "Adding your own models" below for information on how to implement and expose your own models to the interface.

-To see all possible arguments for a specific model call `dlc train <model> -h`
+To see all possible arguments and the default values for a specific model call `dlc train <model> -h`

 ### Testing/evaluating
 To test a trained model the following can be used.
 Here it is assumed that `/home/dataset/test_frames` exists and contains preprocessed test frames.